danchoi/soywiki/README.markdown

 ## CamelCase WikiLinks rule!

 Some people don't like the CamelCase (a.k.a.
 WikiCase) wiki link pattern.
-But SoyWiki embraces it and wants everyone to adopt it, for the following reasons:
+But SoyWiki stands with CamelCase.

 * Besides being the original, CamelCase is the most elegantly minimalist approach to linking wiki pages together -- "with no additional markup whatsoever," [as Ward Cunningham put it][ward].
 * It encourages you more than other wiki link patterns to create wiki pages with succinctly descriptive names that are easy to remember.